HMS Core Facilities

 Below is an expandable list of the HMS-supported research core facilities and other shared resources, along with relevant contact information.
 While most cores are publicly available, some are required by their sponsors to limit access and to differentiate pricing.
 Policies regarding services, access, fees and prioritization vary by core and by institution.
 Please contact each core facility or resource directly for more information.
 For information about research core facilities at other Harvard Schools and HMS affiliate institutions, please visit the Harvard-LMA research core facilities website.

-HMS-supported Cores & Shared Resources
+List of HMS-Supported Cores and Shared Resources

 The Analytical Chemistry Core at HMS provides consultation, training and access to Liquid Chromatography-Mass Spectrometry (LC-MS) instrumentation for the identification and quantitation of small molecules.
 The core also offers services including method development, data acquisition and analysis across a wide variety of applications.